Looking to take the next step in your career?

 - You will also be able to tell by the quality of the questions being put to you.

-Being able to differentiate between recruiters and headhunters is critical, you need to adapt the way you approach these situations and understand who you are meeting and why.
+Being able to differentiate between recruiters and headhunters is critical, and you need to adapt the way you approach these situations and understand who you are meeting and why.

 For further information, contact Emily Stewart